coquer/Off-Canvas-Bootstrap-Navigation/README.md

 	});
 });
 ```

-This part does has not depencies, but for the design it will work a lot better if you have [bootstrap](http://getbootstrap.com/) and jQuery.
+This part do not have decencies since is vanilla javascript, but for the design it will work a lot better if you have [bootstrap](http://getbootstrap.com/) and jQuery to make it easy to expand.

 HTML: